mahindrautela/mahindrautela.github.io/_pages/about.md

 * Explainable and Trustworthy AI
 * Adaptive optimization like Bayesian approaches.

+Towards this direction, I was involved in solving forward and inverse problems related to computational and applied mechanics and electromagnetism.
 I have applied scientific ML in the following scientific domains
 * Aerospace structures (Structural Health Monitoring, Wave Propagation analysis)
 * Particle accelerators (Accelerator physics)
 * Space habitats (Safety and resilience of concept space habitats)
 * High-pressure pipe systems (robotics for pipe health monitoring)

-Towards this direction, I was involved in solving forward and inverse problems related to computational and applied mechanics.